Tatibara/frauenloop-personal-website/week_10/02_end_of_lesson/README.md

-## Plan for Week 10: React Hooks
+## Report

-* Introduction into environment variables
+* Explained useState, useEffect, useReducer und custom Hooks
-* Create loading and error indicators with React Hooks
+* Created environment variables
-* Create reducer httpReducer
+* Changed our Bolg fields to title, summary, body and createdAt
-* create a custom hook useHttp
+* Created loading and error indicators with React Hooks at BlogPage and BlogDetailPage pages
-* Take a look how it will be possible to do the same functionality with HOC and Render Props
+* Created reducer httpReducer and used it in BlogDetailPage